Getting to Know Your Neighborhood: The South End

 1595 Washington St.

-Blue hospital scrubs and stethoscopes are a common sight among the outdoor lunch crowd at this renowned bakery and sandwich shop a couple of blocks from the BU Medical Campus.
-Indoors, patrons stake out a square foot or two while waiting for a hummus, cucumber, red onion, and sprouts sandwich or grilled portobello melt with roasted tomatoes and basil pesto.
-The pastries—among them the “ooey-gooey caramel nut” tart and the lemon-raspberry cake—are legendary.
-A saying chalked on the menu board advises Flour’s busy crowd to “make life sweeter…eat dessert first.”
+Blue hospital scrubs and stethoscopes are a common sight among the lunch crowd at this renowned bakery and sandwich shop a couple of blocks from the BU Medical Campus.
+Indoors, patrons stake out a square foot or two while waiting for their food, coming from a seasonal menu and cooked by a 2018 James Beard Award–winning baker, Joanne Chang.
+The pastries—among them the sticky buns that usurped Bobby Flay on his Food Network show Throwdown with Bobby Flay and the lemon-raspberry cake—are legendary.
+Be forewarned: the sticky buns sell out quickly during the lunch hour, so plan on arriving early if you want one.
+A saying chalked on the menu board urges Flour patrons to “make life sweeter…eat dessert first.”

 1638 Washington St.